statgen/locuszoom/assets/docs/rendering_layouts.md

 plot.applyState(); // to re-render with labels
 ```

-When you are not sure what notation convention to use, check the rest of your layout- the JS console is a very powerful
- tool, and development is much easier when you can introspect the actual behavior of your code.
+When you are not sure what notation convention to use, check the rest of your layout- the JS console is a very powerful tool, and development is much easier when you can introspect the actual behavior of your code.

 ## Where to find more information
- We also provide other tools (such as [LocalZoom](https://github.com/statgen/localzoom/blob/develop/src/util/lz-helpers.js)),
- which demonstrate higher-order concepts like adding multiple panels to the same plot.
-Note that this code base
- is very heavily oriented around the idea of composition, with functions like `createStudyLayout`,
- `createStudyTabixSources`, and `addPanels`.
-Instead of defining the entire layout, this structure is focused on
- creating each piece required and combining them as appropriate.
-The same process is used to create layouts for
- the first study as for the fourth.
+ We also provide other tools (such as [LocalZoom](https://github.com/statgen/localzoom/blob/develop/src/util/lz-helpers.js)), which demonstrate higher-order concepts like adding multiple panels to the same plot.
+Note that this code base is very heavily oriented around the idea of composition, with functions like `createStudyLayout`, `createStudyTabixSources`, and `addPanels`.
+Instead of defining the entire layout, this structure is focused on creating each piece required and combining them as appropriate.
+The same process is used to create layouts for the first study track as for the fourth.